 What makes you different than other photographers I might consider?

-Both I and my mom, who’s my amazing assistant, are completely dedicated to putting the woman first, no matter who else might be in the shoot with her.
-You and the women with you will get our special attention—on top of the double makeover included in EVERY shoot!—to help you look and feel your very best.
+I am completely dedicated to putting the woman first, no matter who else might be in the shoot with her.
+You and any other women with you will get my special attention to help you look and feel your very best.

 You can read for yourself what clients have said about our time together.

 What will I invest in portrait photography with you?

 Your purchase starts at $125 for a 2-hour photo shoot in locations we choose together.

 Or consider splitting your shoot into two 90-minute shoots for just $50 more, so we have more time for more outfits, hairstyles and locations before we run out of energy and daylight!

 To enjoy your pictures for years to come, you can purchase images starting at $20 each during our private viewing session 1-2 weeks after your shoot.
 (At this time images will only be purchased as digital files…either low-resolution for digital sharing only or high-res for printing on your own.)

 Most clients can expect to spend at least $350 total on their portraits.
 Once you get in touch for your free in-person consult with me, we’ll go over the full price list together to make sure you know exactly what you can get within your budget.

 How does the booking and ordering process go?